Flat Feet Treatment

 Mild cases are often treated with orthotics and foot exercises.
 Though rigid flat foot may require surgery.
 It is also possible to undergo reconstructive surgery to create an arch in asymptomatic flat foot cases.
 But orthotics and exercise are most commonly prescribed due to their noninvasive nature.

 Request an appointment to learn more about how you can treat your flat feet.
-We provide podiatry related therapies in Frisco, TX, Plano, TX and McKinney, TX.
+We provide podiatry related therapies in Dallas, Mesquite, Frisco, TX, Plano, TX and Allen, TX.